 Why are engagement photos important?
 First of all if you are shy or haven't been in front of a camera much this is the best way to get comfortable.
 If don't have much experience posing for photos, or just opening a lot of time with a camera following you, this is the best opportunity to get used to before your wedding day.
-I personally think photos are the most important part from any important celebration. unlike cakes, expensive flowers or temporary make up they will stay with you forever.
-You will not only look back at your elopement pictures for a while after you receive your gallery (yay, that day is exciting!), but in a year and ten years later.
-You will remember your amazing adventure step by step as it was happening.
-Often couples are so overwhelmed by how much is going on they don't have much recollection of the wedding day...till they receive their photos.
+I personally think photos are the most important part of any celebration.
+Unlike cakes, expensive flowers or temporary make up they will stay with you forever.
+You will not only look back at your elopement pictures right after you receive your gallery (yay, that day is exciting!), but also years later.
+You will remember your amazing adventure step by step.. as it was happening.
+During their wedding couples often are so overwhelmed by how much is going on, that they don't remember much...till they receive their photos.

-Another reason why engagement photos are important is the obvious..They will be the reminder of how exciting you both felt to make the decision to be together forever.
-Not to mention one day you'll look back and realize you were happy and beautiful together.
+Another reason why engagement photos are important is the obvious..They will be the reminder of how exciting you both felt to spend the rest of your lives together.

 What to Wear for Engagement Photos

 This is really up to you.
 Many couples choose to wear more casual clothes such as jeans, shirts or dresses.
 You want to be comfortable but also look cute.
-I always recommend avoid wearing plain white or black clothes, anything that will blend with the background (green on green etc), no abstract patterns or stripes.
-Natural, pastel colors are best but a little contrast with the landscape is also a good idea.
+I always recommend avoid wearing plain white and black clothes, or anything that will blend with the background (bright green on green etc), no abstract patterns or stripes.
+Natural, earthy, pastel colors (think brown, shades of green, yellow, orange) are best but a little contrast with the landscape is also a good idea.
 Feel free to bring hats, but avoid sunglasses.
 Check out some inspiration below.

 How to Be Comfortable in Front of the Camera